 - Must be 25+ years of age

-- Must be a resident of New York City or the tri-state area: NY, NJ, CT (the AIR program does not provide housing)
+- Must be a resident of New York City or the tri-state area: NY, NJ, CT (note that the AIR program does not provide housing)

 Please submit project proposals that combine an artistic vision with biological lab work.
 How does your artistic idea push the boundaries of BioArt?
 We are looking for proposals that are as much about the art-science process and the relationship with your proposed biological organisms as it is about the final product.